mnemnion/zitron/doc/zitron.md

 The name Zitron is a sort of pan-European compromise between several spellings of "citron", a word which refers to a different citrus entirely in English, but to the lemon in those European languages where it doesn't sound like lemon.
-This artifice is guaranteed to please no one, much like the EU.
+This artifice, much like the EU, is guaranteed to please no one.

 Fun fact: Afrikaaners call it the _suerlemoen_.  _Lemoen_ itself refers to the orange, a fruit the Dutch have the audacity to call